Accelerating Inference for Multilayer Neural Networks with Quantum Computers: Architectures

 \section{Architectures}

-We will now use the architectural blocks which we have derived to prove the quantum complexity in inference for the architectures shown in~\cref{fig:adl:flagship_architecture} (a), which is then used to prove the complexity of the architecture in panel (b), and a corollary is used to prove the complexity of the architecture in panel (c).
+We will now use the architectural blocks derived above to prove the quantum complexity in inference for the architectures shown in~\cref{fig:adl:flagship_architecture} (a), which is then used to prove the complexity of the architecture in panel (b).
+A corollary is used to prove the complexity of the architecture in panel (c).